moutons/sysadvent-2013-pushy/index.md

 The nice thing about using push jobs is that I can use the same credentials I use to access Chef to fire off commands on whitelisted nodes with Push Jobs enabled.
 I don’t need to have SSH keys for the remote nodes as I do with `knife ssh`.

 The other nice thing is that Push Jobs can be used inside recipes to orchestrate actions between machines.
-There is a really basic LWRP that allows for you to fire push jobs from other nodes.
+There is a really basic [Lightweight Resource Provider](http://docs.opscode.com/lwrp.html) that allows for you to fire push jobs from other nodes.
 You can find the [LWRP on github](https://github.com/mfdii/pushy).
 Why would you want to do this?
 Say for instance your webapp hosts have autoscaled.
 Your chef-client run interval on your HAProxy node is 15 minutes, but you don’t want to wait (at most) 15 minutes for the new webapp to be in the pool.
 Your webapp recipe can fire off a push job to have the HAProxy node run `chef-client`.

 ```
 pushy "chef-client" do